Data Protection Policy

 10.2 No member of staff or volunteer should process personal data held by The Thanet at any time or for any purpose that is not associated with the fulfilment of their role within The Thanet.

-10.3 Wherever possible, personal data processed electronically should be held at The Thanet or within other programmes or files located within The Thanet’s computer directory, or on external databases with access restricted to authorised Thanet Personnel.
+10.3 Wherever possible, personal data processed electronically should be held at The Thanet or within other programmes or files located within The Thanet’s computer directory, or on external databases with password protected access restricted to authorised Thanet Personnel.
 Holding or otherwise processing personal data on the local hard-drives of personal, laptop or notebook computers or within other electronic devices should be avoided wherever possible.
 If it is necessary to hold personal data outside the Thanet’s computer (for example, when working away from The Thanet office), the data should, wherever possible, be transferred back to the Thanet’s computer database at the earliest opportunity.

 10.4 Wherever possible, if it is necessary to hold personal data on the hard drive of a personal computer or other electronic device, the member of staff or volunteer processing the data in this way should ensure that it is protected by a password known only to relevant members of staff and volunteers.